 I once watched a show where two dogs got married.. all dressed up in dresses and suits ?! :| ridiculous!posted over 2 years ago

 I think it’s okay, as long as it doesn’t bother or hurt your pet.
 If they don’t like it then it seems a bit cruel.
 My boyfriend and I have dressed our dog up for Halloween a couple of times and she doesn’t seem to mind.
-But we certainly wouldn’t do it every day.posted about 2 years ago
+But we certainly wouldn’t do it every day.posted over 2 years ago

 leave it for Halloween. it’s attention-seeking and weird if you do it for everyday. like those people who throw legitimate pet birthday parties.
-If you’re dressing your pets everyday like people you should probably just have real children at that point…hahaposted about 2 years ago
+If you’re dressing your pets everyday like people you should probably just have real children at that point…hahaposted over 2 years ago

 think it’s hilarious!
 Especially when someone puts a sweater on a pomeranian.
 They have so much fur, why would they need a sweater?
 I think it’s ridiculous in the best sort of way.
 I have a little hooded sweatshirt for my dog.
 It even has a pocket on the front.
 Why would a dog need a pocket??
-Makes me laugh every time.posted about 2 years ago
+Makes me laugh every time.posted over 2 years ago

 come on, in winter, in most areas where there’s snow its cruel not to dress the dogs up, no matter their size. maybe some dogs like it more not to wear clothes, like the ones used to it by nature, but otherwise..

-if it’s freezing cold and the poor pet gets his feet hurt, it’s not hilarious to put some “socks” on it. but dressing up a dog or a cat is a bit weird.posted about 2 years ago
+if it’s freezing cold and the poor pet gets his feet hurt, it’s not hilarious to put some “socks” on it. but dressing up a dog or a cat is a bit weird.posted over 2 years ago